Pop Culture & Performing Arts

 Cinéma La Pagode: Rue de Babylone, Paris

-Discover the fascinating history and current renaissance of La Pagode, a legendary art house cinema in the heart of Paris.
+Discover the fascinating history and current renaissance of La Pagode, a legendary temple of art house cinema in the heart of Paris.

-La Pagode—an emblem of Japanism in Paris—was built in 1896, commissioned by François-Emile Marin as a token of love and an extravagant gift to his wife, who adored Japanese culture.
-Originally a venue for sumptuous parties, it was fashioned into a cinema in the 1930s and soon became a renowned hub for the seventh art, attracting cinephiles from around the globe.
+La Pagode—an emblem of Japanism in Paris—was built in 1896, commissioned by François-Emile Morin as a token of love and an extravagant gift to his wife, who adored Japanese culture.
+Originally a venue for sumptuous parties, it was fashioned into a cinema in the 1930s.
 Daring projections of avant-garde films were held within the refined interiors of this exceptional setting that included its own tearoom.

-Today, under the aegis of an American aficionado of New Wave cinema, La Pagode has been given a new lease on life; following extensive and meticulous renovation work, it has been restored to its former beauty and is once again a cultural paragon, shimmering in the bright lights of the silver screen.
-This English-French bilingual edition was designed by Philippe Apeloig with red stitched binding and an embossed cover that evokes a vintage film poster.
+Today, under the aegis of an American aficionado of New Wave cinema, following extensive and meticulous renovation work, La Pagode has been restored to its former beauty and is once again a cultural paragon, shimmering in the bright lights of the silver screen.
+This English-French bilingual edition includes a red-stitched binding and an embossed cover that evokes a vintage film poster.

 About The Author